isomerpages/pmo-nccs/media/press-releases/_posts/2026-05-20-post-Singapore’s C3T launches Green 100 Movement to Help SMEs Seize Green Growth Opportunities.md

 100 is anchored on the newly announced TR 149:2026, a structured, sector-agnostic framework that helps businesses assess the maturity of their sustainability efforts and identify areas for improvement.
-TR 149:2026 was launched by the Enterprise Singapore through the Singapore Standards Council, alongside Green 100, at the inaugural Singapore Climate Transition Forum during Ecosperity Week.</p>
+TR 149:2026 was launched by Enterprise Singapore through the Singapore Standards Council, alongside Green 100, at the inaugural Singapore Climate Transition Forum during Ecosperity Week.</p>
 <p>4&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Under